reymaktoufi/Reyhaneh-Maktoufi/index.md

 ### Publication and Presentation

+-Maktoufi, R. (2018).
+Science and Entertainment: How Pop Culture References are Used for Science Communication.
+AAAS Annual Meeting E-poster student competition. <br>

 -Cooper, K.R., & Maktoufi, R. (2017, November).
 Re-defining integration: Relationships, retention, and restructuring in nonprofit mergers.
 Paper to be presented at Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) conference, Grand Rapids, MI. <br>

 -Maktoufi, R., Shumate, M. D., O'Connor, A. S. (2017).
 The Effect of Created Fit and level of Activism on the Perception of Fitness of Nonprofit and Corporate Partnerships.
 Poster presented at the Organizational Communication Mini-Conference, Athens, OH, October 13-15.<br>